 Grab a bargain

-As the new year approaches, 2018 stock is now making its way into the shops, there’s no better time to grab a cycling bargain.
-Your local bike shop and specialist online retailers may hold that stunning deal that you’ve been waiting for for a new bike, clothing or accessories.
+With 2018 products making their way into the shops, now can be a good time to grab a cycling bargain as old stock makes way for new.
+Your local bike shop and specialist online retailers may hold that stunning deal that you've been waiting for for a new bike, clothing or accessories.

 Every week, we round up a load of deals on cycling equipment in our Sunday Trading section making it easy to locate some proper bargains.